ScaleForceAgency/scaleforce-agency-landing/src/content/post/ai-agents-to-reduce-employee-turnover-1.md

 ### Enhanced HR Processes

 We've already relieved some of the pressure, the HR Admin no longer has to constantly hire for the two backoffice roles.
-They do still have Front Office, Management, and other staff who they may need to recruit, on-board and off-board forand they no longer have access to an Admin Assistant for extra help.
-Let's discuss other AI solutions to help with HR tasks.
+They do still have Front Office, Management, and other staff who they may need to recruit, on-board and off-board for.
+They also lost access to an Admin Assistant for extra help, but that's ok, because AI can streamline some HR workflows just like it did for the Accounting workflows.
+Let's discuss the pros and cons of recruiting and on/off-boarding with AI .

 - **Recruiting**
+    - An AI agent can be built to streamline recruiting
+        - A simple automation uses AI to generate job postings in seconds, tailored to the roles you're hiring for
+        - Another automation automatically posts the job on relevant websites and local job boards
+            - *There are still some places where human interaction might be necessary, like an ad in the classifieds section of your local newspapers, AI doesn't eliminate human workers, it only augments them*
+        - Applicants get an email with a link to a prescreening interview conducted by an AI chatbot
+        - If an Applicant passes the prescreen, they get an email inviting them to a one-way video interview
+        - *The HR Admin will still need to review the video interviews to decide who advances to the next round, but it will be a smaller group of only the best candidates picked from the entire pool of applicants*
+        - The AI agent has access to the HR Admin's calendar and can send an email with a scheduling requests for an in person interview to each applicant who passes the one-way video interview

-- **On-boarding and Off-boarding**
+- **On-boarding, Off-boarding and Benefits Administration**
+    - An AI agent can be built to handle on-boarding of new emloyees, benefits administration of current employees, and off-boarding of leaving employees
+    - A chatbot is available 24/7/365 for benefits admin, it is programmed for and trained on each benefit that the company offers
+        - When a new employee is hired, they can have a chat interaction which will ask them all of the relevant questions to enroll them in each benefit, as well as payroll and other new-hire paperwork
+        - Documentation can be automated so that employees receive paperless statements for each benefit
+        - When Open Enrollment periods are upcoming, beginning, or about to end, employees can receieve automated notifications reminding them to enroll
+        - The chatbot is always available and since it is trained on each company benefit, it always has time to explain difficult concepts to employees and educate them on the available benefits
+        - *If an employee still needs help, the agent has accees to the HR Admin's calendar and it can schedule an in person meeting*

 ## Conclusion

-You've now seen a practical example about how AI can be used to build a leaner and more efficient back offce.
+You've now seen a practical example of how AI can be used to build a leaner, more efficient back offce.
+This implementation doesn't eliminate good workers, it enhances their productivity and creates a better work environment.
 A quick recap of our scenario:
 - Replaced the part-time Receptionist role with a 24/7/365 AI Phone Operator
 - Elimintaed the need for a part time Admin Assistant
 - Streamlined and automated Accounting tasks so that two staff could do the work of three (and in less time)